Flat Feet/Pes Planus

 Neck and Shoulder pain

 Orthotics (commonly termed arch supports) are inserts put in the shoe to re-align the foot, taking pressure off certain areas of the foot or to increase comfort.
+Used in combination with suitable shoes, a foot orthotic can be beneficial in treating a variety of foot and lower limb issues including heel, arch and forefoot pain, shin splints, as well as discomfort and problems associated with health disorders like doabetes and arthritis.

 Functional orthoses are prescribed after a biomechanical assessment and a plaster casting (taking a mould) of the foot.
 They are made at a laboratory from your podiatrist’s prescription to align the structure of the foot in its most functionally efficient position.
 The orthotic, moulded from the cast, is designed to stabilize the foot and to prevent it from moving into an unbalanced position while walking or running.
 Prescription orthotics are usually made of a long lasting material with a shock absorbing covering.
 Devices last for years and can be modified at any time.